Ilie Bărbulescu (footballer): Club career

 Bărbulescu, nicknamed "Balamuc" (Madhouse), was born on 24 June 1957 in Pitești, Romania and began playing junior-level football in 1971 at local club Argeș where he worked with coach Leonte Ianovschi.
 He made his Divizia A debut on 9 November 1974 under coach Florin Halagian in a 1–1 draw against FCM Reșița.
 In the 1978–79 UEFA Cup he helped Argeș eliminate Panathinaikos in the first round with a 5–1 aggregate victory.
 In the following one they met Valencia led by Mario Kempes, earning a 2–1 win in the first leg, but they lost the second one with 5–2, thus the campaign ended.
 In the same season he helped Argeș win the title, being used by coach Halagian in 30 games in which he scored one goal.
 In the following season they defeated AEK Athens in the first round of the 1979–80 European Cup, the team being eliminated in the following one by title holders and eventual winners, Nottingham Forest against whom Bărbulescu scored once.
-In 1982 he went to play for Olt Scornicești where he worked once again with Halagian.
-After one year and a half he went to play for Petrolul Ploiești.
+In 1982 he joined Olt Scornicești where he worked once again with Halagian.
+After one and a half years he went to play for Petrolul Ploiești.